theredwuster/PEMPal/README.md

 1.0 - Initial Release of application tracking only heart rate measurements using the HealthKit AnchoredObjectQuery.
 Current deployment targets are for WatchOS 9.1 and iOS 16.2.

 # Acknowledgments
 Huge thanks to Paul Schmiedmayer, Oliver Aalami, and the [Stanford Biodesign Digital Health Group (BDHG)](https://biodesign.stanford.edu/programs/stanford-courses/biodesign-for-digital-health.html) teaching staff for their help and guidance throughout the course.
-This course also draws inspiration from the [Stanford BDHG Cardinal Kit Template](https://github.com/StanfordBDHG/CardinalKitTemplateApplication/tree/main/TemplateApplication) although the existing application and all associated functionality is built from scratch.
+This app draws inspiration from the [Stanford BDHG Cardinal Kit Template](https://github.com/StanfordBDHG/CardinalKitTemplateApplication/tree/main/TemplateApplication) although the existing version and all associated functionality is built from scratch.

 # References
 1. Mackay, A. Front.
 Neurol.
 2021 Aug; 12: 701419.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/34408721/)
 2. Kedor, et al. Nature Comm.
 2022 Aug; 13: 5104.
 [Nature](https://www.nature.com/articles/s41467-022-32507-6)
 3.
 4.
-5.